PennyLaneAI/pennylane/doc/introduction.rst

 :html:`<br>`

 In other words, we can use the same quantum computation device to compute quantum functions and also **gradients of quantum functions**.
-This is accomplished with minor assistance of a classical coprocessor, which combines terms in the linear combination.
+This is accomplished with minor assistance of a classical coprocessor, which combines the terms in the linear combination.

 :ref:`quantum_nodes`
 --------------------

-How do we interface classical and quantum computing devices to perform a computation?
-Because of the inbuilt barriers between the quantum and the classical worlds, we need effective methods for inserting and extracting classical data from a quantum computing device.
+How do we interface classical and quantum computing devices to perform more complex calculations?
+Because of the inbuilt barriers between the quantum and the classical worlds, we need effective methods for inserting and extracting classical data from the quantum device.
 As well, we would like this interface to be compatible with essential components of machine learning like the backpropagation algorithm.

 :html:`<br>`